Can you smoke weed while on birth control?

 Impact on mood & emotions

 For some women, the pill may impact their mood and emotions.
 Use of marijuana, however frequently, has been associated with depression as well as panic anxiety.
-If hormonal contraception impacts your mood, this could be exacerbated by smoking weed.
+Hormonal contraception may also impact your mood.

 As we said earlier, THC is psychoactive, meaning it’s responsible for the psychological effects weed gives you.
 We already know that the effects of THC are increased by oestrogen, so if you’re on combined hormonal contraception, the psychological effects you get from weed could be greater.

 Weed has been continually proven to be linked to psychosis in certain groups, particularly when a potent form is used.
-Combining weed and the pill could increase the risk of psychiatric disorders, particularly if you have a mental health condition, or are at risk of psychosis, for example if you have a close family member who has also suffered from the condition.
+Weed could increase the risk of psychiatric disorders, particularly if you have a mental health condition, or are at risk of psychosis, for example if you have a close family member who has also suffered from the condition.

 CBD and contraception